-To enable automatic synchronization with a time server:
+To enable automatic synchronization with a time server, follow the next steps:

-- 1. Select the Enabled checkbox.

-- 2. Select your time zone.

-- 3. Specify the needed NTP server in the NTP servers field or leave the server specified by default.

-- 4. Click the Change button.

-When the access point is powered off or rebooted, the system time is reset to the default value.
+- 1. Select the NTP value from the Mode drop-down list. - 2.
+Select your time zone from the drop-down list.
+To set the time zone in accordance with the settings of your operating system, click the Determine timezone button in the bottom right corner of the page. - 3.
+Specify the needed NTP server in the NTP servers field or leave the server specified by default. - 4.
+Click the Change button. - When the access point is powered off or rebooted, the system time is reset to the default value.
 If you have set automatic synchronization for the system time, the internal clock of the device will be configured after connecting to the Internet.
+If you have set the system time manually, you need to set the time and date again (see above).